 Address Leaks and Drips

 No matter how small it seems, any leak or dripping should not be ignored.
-Not only do they waste water and money, they might also lead to bigger problems.
+Not only do they waste water and money, but they might also lead to bigger problems.
 Issues with water supply connections may cause leaks.
 Further, you may need a thermal expansion tank to fix drips from the temperature and pressure relief valve.
 If you’re not sure how to handle these problems, it’s best to call a professional.

 The only way to make full use of your water heater is to take care of it properly.
 Maintenance requires certain skills and knowledge about how the system works.
-Calling your trusted plumber in Saskatoon for regular maintenance and repairs is the surest way to protect your investment.
+Calling your trusted plumber in Saskatoon for help with regular maintenance and repairs is the surest way to protect your investment.

 How to Maintain a Water Heater in 3 Easy Steps, Thespruce.com